Home-Grown Name Matching Often Doesn’t Hit the Mark

 What Are the Use Cases for Name Matching?

-Another use case is to match against internal databases, such as to determine whether two different customer records are in fact for the same person.
-The main purpose of this use case is to avoid record duplication or to consolidate records from multiple databases.
+- “Good guy” scenarios, where there’s a need to match against internal databases, such as to determine whether two different customer records are in fact for the same person.
+The main purpose of this use case is to avoid record duplication, to consolidate records from multiple databases, or to verify an identity.

 Why is Name Matching Challenging?

-Name Matching needs to handle the characteristics of name variants.
-Some of these are simple.
+Name Matching needs to handle the many ways in which names can legitimately or accidentally vary.
+Some of these ways are simple.
 Some are quite complex.
 The very basic include:

 - Simple misspellings: Dik Simpson vs. Dick Simpson